|Nutrition Facts (per serving)|

-Place the pie on a baking sheet and place it in the oven.
-Bake the pie for about 45 minutes, or until the crust is golden brown and you see the filling bubbling up through the vents.
-Cool the pie on a rack for about 10 minutes before slicing.
+Place the prepared pie on a baking sheet and transfer to the oven.
+Bake until the crust is golden brown and the filling begins bubbling up through the vents, about 45 minutes.
+Cool the pie on a rack before slicing and serving, about 10 minutes.

 Glass Bakeware Warning

 Do not use glass bakeware when broiling or when the oven is preheating (with the top element on) or when a recipe calls to add liquid to a hot pan, as glass may explode. .
 Place a glass pie plate on an unheated baking sheet before placing the pie in the oven.
 Even if it states oven safe or heat resistant, tempered glass products can, and do, break occasionally.